-Please note that characterization using analytical techniques in standard laboratories and modeling are only approved as project activities if it can be clearly justified as necessary for experimental design, sample selection, or result interpretation.
-The challenges of the projects should not concern the sample preparation step itself.
-The sample matrix should be limited to verification/development of the method and not be expanded to compare different materials/sample types per se.
-If the project challenge concerns quality assurance of components, the production of test objects must take place outside the project.
+The project challenges should not concern the sample preparation stage itself.
+The sample matrix should be limited to verification/development of the method and not expanded to compare different materials/sample types per se.
+If the project challenge concerns quality assurance of components, the preparation of the test objects should take place outside the project framework.

-Applicants who budget for paid beamtime shall refer to a completed dialogue with the intended research infrastructure that confirms that the desired use through payment is feasible.
-Different rules may apply to paid beam time at different facilities and experimental stations, including planned price increases, handling of VAT, or if the facility has eligibility requirements on the type of organisation that can be invoiced.
+Applicant who budgets for paid beam timeshould be able to refer to a completed dialogue with the intended research infrastructure confirming that the desired use through payment is feasible.
+Different rules may apply to paid beam time at different facilities and experimental stations, including planned price increases, handling of VAT, or if the facility has eligibility requirements on what type of organisation can be invoiced.
+Applicant who seeks free beam time should explain how it is believed that the project will be able to obtain sufficient time during the project period

-- Up to SEK 500,000 can be applied for in funding.
+- Up to 500,000 SEK can be applied for in funding.

 - Maximum project duration of 18 months.

-- Up to 1,500,000 can be applied for in funding.
+- Up to 1,500,000 can be searched in funding.

 - Maximum project duration of 24 months.

-- Development projects shall also include method-related development activities that broaden the possibilities for industry-relevant experiments with technology based on neutron scattering or synchrotron light and/or allow experiments to be carried out in a more robust and resource-efficient manner.
+- Development projects should also include method-related development activities that broaden the possibilities for industry-relevant experiments with technology based on neutron scattering or synchrotron light and/or allow experiments to be carried out in a more robust and resource-efficient manner.

 What costs can we finance?